bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-17-the-hope-cultivation.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 2</span></h3>
-<p>The ultimate life cultivates hope by studying human progress throughout history - the elimination of diseases, reduction of extreme poverty, expansion of rights, and development of technologies that improve quality of life.</p>
+<p>Joa cultivates hope by studying human progress throughout history - the elimination of diseases, reduction of extreme poverty, expansion of rights, and development of technologies that improve quality of life.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 3</span></h3>
 <p>Every generation faces challenges that seem insurmountable, yet human ingenuity consistently finds solutions that previous generations could not imagine.
-The ultimate life trusts in this pattern of creative problem-solving.</p>
+Joa trusts in this pattern of creative problem-solving.</p>
 </div>

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 4</span></h3>
-<p>The ultimate life recognizes that hope requires action - it is not passive waiting for better times but active engagement in creating the changes you want to see in the world.</p>
+<p>Joa recognizes that hope requires action - it is not passive waiting for better times but active engagement in creating the changes you want to see in the world.</p>
 </div>

 <div class="verse">